Emanoid/React-Keycloak-Application/README.md

 # React-Keycloak-Application
-React Client Application Using Keycloak Authentication
+React Client Application Using Keycloak Authentication (IN MASTER BRANCH)